lhprojects/Diff/README.md

 //       x     y
 w.V()
 ```
-The evaluation is performed at the time of invoking the `.V()`.

 ## Functional Programming

-* Very `Expr` instance is a handler of immutable expression, or in c++ terms, a pointer to a const object.
+* Every `Expr` instance is a handler of a immutable expressions tree, or in c++ terms, a pointer to a constant object.
 The structure of the tree can't be changed.
-* `Expr`, `Const`, `Var`, `ExprOrDouble` are immutable handlers.
+* Additionally, `Expr`, `Const`, `Var`, `ExprOrDouble` are immutable handlers.
 It means they can't rebind the other expressions after they are initialized.

 ## `RebindableExpr`
-`Expr`, `Const`, and `Var` are  `const` handlers.
+`Expr`, `Const`, and `Var` are immutable handlers.
 It means they can't rebind the other expressions, after they are intialized.
 It enforces the functional programming.
 For example:
 ```
 Var x1 = 1;
 Var x2 = 2;